devonostendorf/local-like-and-share/README.txt

 	* No likes found
 	* No shares found

+* Versatile shortcode functionality:
+	* Generate like button directly in content
+	* Generate share button directly in content
+	* Usable in posts and on pages

 * Configurable widget labels/input field placeholders:
 	* Show like section?
 	* Like title